* Japan's Nikkei touches highest level in nearly 5 weeks

 * MSCI Asia-Pacific ex-Japan inches up 0.3 pct

-* Manufacturing data in U.S. and Europe offset China disappointment
+* Manufacturing data in U.S. and Europe offset China

 * RBA stands pat, says Aussie dollar still at high level